docwarems/score-rent/README.md

 Traditionally this has been the workflow:

-- I receive a certain number (say 120) copies of the coral score from our score dealer
+- I receive a certain number (say 120) copies of the choral score from our score dealer
 - these copies are hand written numbered by the publisher or by previous lenders (but the problem is: double numberings occur, and due to several numbering systems, you do not always know which number to use as the reference)
 - the choir singers each fill out a checkout sheet by hand, providing their contact data.
 Also the score number was written on the sheet
 - once the concert was over, the scores are collected in a box, and it is up to me the score manager to map scores and checkout sheets; due to the problems above the mapping is not easy and sometimes errors occur.